My Dad held my hand and pointed to the stars.

 He was sober and honest and good.
 He taught me that the most important thing, “the only thing,” was honesty.

 He owned his own business and paid his employees both a good salary and shares in the company.

 So what is failure then?

 I’ll tell you.
 It’s compromising with life.

-We have to take life by the horns and wrestle her to the ground and make love to her.
+We have to take life by the horns, with both hands.
 Every moment.
 Every day.

 “This is my life,” we have to growl, reminding ourselves again and again that no matter what old programming, no matter how many lies we were told and shown, we simply refuse to believe that we don’t know, in our blood and our bones and our DNA…how to live.